chatapazar/amq-streams-ocp/amq-streams-mirror/README.md

 :rotating_light: **WARN**: This repo is not defined to be a production-ready implementation but it could be used as a base line to design and develop your specific use case.
 Use carefully and by own your responsibility.

-## Migration Process Overview
+## Mirror Maker 2 Process Overview

-This migration process covers the scenario when you have an Apache Kafka cluster deployed in an OpenShift platform (source) and you need to migrate the data and your applications to a new OpenShift platform (target).
+This Mirror Maker 2 process covers the scenario when you have an Apache Kafka cluster deployed in an OpenShift platform (source) and you need to mirror the data and your applications to a new OpenShift platform (target).
 This process could be done using other tools or processes however in this repo we focused on using one of the tools provided by Apache Kafka ecosystem: Mirror Maker 2.